adityakakarla/recipe-rating-analysis/README.md

 **Alternate Hypothesis**: The missingness of `rating` does depend on `n_steps`

-**Statistic**: The Total Variation Distance (TVD) between the distribution of `n_steps` among recipes with missing ratings and the distribution of `n_steps` among recipes without missing ratings.
+**Statistic**: The absolute difference between the mean of `n_steps` among recipes with missing ratings and the the mean of `n_steps` among recipes without missing ratings.

 **Significance Level**: α = 0.05

 To conduct this permutation test, I created a column to indicate whether or not `rating` is missing.
-First, I calculated the observed test statistic by calculating the TVD between the `n_steps` distributions of the two groups (`rating` present and `rating` missing).
-Then, I shuffled the missing indicator column 1000 times and recalculated the TVD.
+First, I calculated the observed test statistic by calculating the difference in means of `n_steps` between the two groups (`rating` present and `rating` missing).
+Then, I shuffled the missing indicator column 1000 times and recalculated the difference in means.

-To determine the p-value, I looked at how many TVDs were as extreme or more extreme than the observed TVD.
+To determine the p-value, I looked at how many sampled differences in means were as extreme or more extreme than the observed statistic.

 <iframe
-  src="assets/mar_perm_test_tvd_rating_n_steps.html"
+  src="assets/mar_perm_mean_diff_rating_n_steps.html"
   width="700"
   height="425"
   frameborder="0"
 ></iframe>

-None of the 1000 permuted TVDs were as extreme as the observed TVD.
+None of the 1000 permuted differences were as extreme as the observed difference.
 Thus, the p-value is 0.0.

 As a result, we reject the null hypothesis.
 Our test suggests that the missigness of `rating` is dependent on `n_steps`.

-### Missigness of `rating` based on `n_ingredients`
+### Missigness of `rating` based on `sodium`

-**Null Hypothesis**: The missingness of `rating` does not depend on `n_ingredients`
+**Null Hypothesis**: The missingness of `rating` does not depend on `sodium`

-**Alternate Hypothesis**: The missingness of `rating` does depend on `n_ingredients`
+**Alternate Hypothesis**: The missingness of `rating` does depend on `sodium`

-**Statistic**: The Total Variation Distance (TVD) between the distribution of `n_steps` among recipes with missing ratings and the distribution of `n_steps` among recipes without missing ratings.
+**Statistic**: The absolute difference between the mean of `sodium` among recipes with missing ratings and the the mean of `sodium` among recipes without missing ratings.

 **Significance Level**: α = 0.05

 To conduct this permutation test, I created a column to indicate whether or not `rating` is missing.
-First, I calculated the observed test statistic by calculating the TVD between the `n_steps` distributions of the two groups (`rating` present and `rating` missing).
-Then, I shuffled the missing indicator column 1000 times and recalculated the TVD.
+First, I calculated the observed test statistic by calculating the difference in means of `sodium` between the two groups (`rating` present and `rating` missing).
+Then, I shuffled the missing indicator column 1000 times and recalculated the difference in means.

-To determine the p-value, I looked at how many TVDs were as extreme or more extreme than the observed TVD.
+To determine the p-value, I looked at how many sampled differences in means were as extreme or more extreme than the observed statistic.

 <iframe
-  src="assets/mar_perm_test_tvd_rating_n_ingredients.html"
+  src="assets/mar_perm_test_mean_diff_rating_sodium.html"
   width="700"
   height="425"
   frameborder="0"
 ></iframe>

-Some of the 1000 permuted TVDs fit the above criteria.
-Specifically, my permutation test yielded a p-value of 0.097.
+Some of the 1000 permuted differences in means fit the above criteria.
+Specifically, my permutation test yielded a p-value of 0.874.

 Thus, we fail to reject the null.
-My test results do not provide sufficient evidence to support the idea that the missingness of `rating` is dependent on `n_ingredients`.
+My test results do not provide sufficient evidence to support the idea that the missingness of `rating` is dependent on `sodium`.

 # Hypothesis Testing